This post was provided by Coaching Volleyball

 Coach Forman is currently the assistant volleyball coach at Midwestern State University.
 Before that he was the Head Coach of the professional women’s team at Svedala Volleybollklubb in Sweden.

-In 2014 when I spent three weeks with a pair of German professional teams, I had a conversation with one coach about player jump counts.
+I spent three weeks with a pair of German professional teams, I had a conversation with one coach about player jump counts.
 He was starting to use the VERT device to track jumps in training.

 It gave him a guideline as to when to shut things down.
 I had a similar conversation during one of the Volleyball Coaching Wizards interviews.
 It became the basis for a podcast.